 Certain smart digital headphones can overcome this in a way traditional headsets can’t.
 For more information, see speech enhancement noise suppression technology.

-A common question that is asked is: are noise cancelling headphones safe to use at work?
+A common question that is asked is: are noise cancelling headphones safe to use?

 The short answer to this FAQ is yes.

 When worn in environments with excessive noise from transport, machinery or equipment, industrial sound cancelling headphones and protective ear muffs reduce noise-induced stress, distraction and hearing loss.
-This makes them an excellent workplace safety device.
+This makes them an excellent hearing protection safety device.